rboswellj/RobertJohnsonDungeonDiver/README.md

 authorization takes to get set up.

 TO RUN:
 I have set up the API on Heroku, so the app will now function without running the DB or the server.
+You just need to run
+npm install
+on this repo, and then
+npm start.
+then site should be available at http://localhost:8080

-You just need to run npm install on this repo, and then npm start.
-The create account and login/logout options should function as expected using the heroku repo, you do not need to run those locally.
+The create account and login/logout options should function as expected using the heroku repo, you do not need to run the api repo locally.

 Project Requirements Met: